The Shepherd of Hermas: Authorship and date

 Textual criticism, the nature of the theology, and the author's apparent familiarity with the Book of Revelation and other Johannine texts are thought to set the date of composition in the 2nd century.
 However, several ancient witnesses support an early dating and there is internal evidence for the place and date of this work in the language and theology of the work.
 The reference to an unknown Clement is presumed by some to be Clement of Rome; if this is that Clement, it would suggest a date c.
 90 for at least the historicised setting of the first two visions.
 Since Paul sent greetings to a Hermas, a Christian of Rome (Romans 16:14), a minority have followed Origen of Alexandria's opinion that he was the author of this religious allegory.

-We have three ancient witnesses, who claim to identify the author of this writing.
+Three ancient witnesses claim to identify the author of this writing.
 These authorities may be citing the same source, perhaps Hegesippus, whose lost history of the early Church provided material for Eusebius of Caesarea.
-The witnesses are the Muratorian fragment, the Liberian Catalogue of Popes (a record that was later used in the writing of the Liber Pontificalis) and a poem written by "Pseudo-Tertullian" against Marcion in the 3rd or 4th century AD.
+The witnesses are the Muratorian fragment, the Liberian Catalogue of Popes (a record that was later used in the writing of the Liber Pontificalis) and a poem written by "Pseudo-Tertullian" in the 3rd or 4th century AD.

-The Muratorian fragment is a list written c.
-170 AD (although some scholars now question this date and prefer to assign the fragment to the 4th century) that may be the earliest known canon of New Testament writings.
+The Muratorian fragment, generally considered to have been written c.
+170 AD (although a few scholars disagree with this dating), may be the earliest known canon of New Testament writings.
 It identifies Hermas, the author of The Shepherd, as the brother of Pius I, bishop of Rome: